xidruk/computer-networking/readme.md

 For the historical classes and why they were replaced, see: `docs/ipaddress_classificatin.md`.

-### Quick reference: common prefixes and usable hosts
+### Quick reference :: common prefixes and usable hosts

 | Prefix | Host bits | Total addresses | Usable hosts (typical) |
 |--------|-----------|-----------------|------------------------|